WICG/spatial-navigation/polyfill/README.md

-Depending on the content and layout of the page, pressing one of the directional keys will either move the focus in that direction, or scroll the page, as appropriate.
+Depending on the content and layout of the page, pressing one of the directional keys will either move the focus in that direction or scroll the page, as appropriate.

 For more details, see [the specification](https://wicg.github.io/spatial-navigation/) or its [explainer document](https://drafts.csswg.org/css-nav-1/explainer).